 If you’re someone who is opinionated and likes to join in on conversations, focus your opinions on LinkedIn or Facebook group discussions relevant to your field.

-In fact, voicing your thoughtful, career-related opinions on discussion boards are a great way to get on the radar of industry leaders and hiring managers.
+Voicing your thoughtful, career-related opinions on discussion boards are a great way to get on the radar of industry leaders and hiring managers.

-b.
-Stalking Hiring Managers
+2. Stalking Hiring Managers

-Remember before when we suggested a quick glance at a hiring manager’s profile?
+Remember before when we suggested a glance at a hiring manager’s profile?
 Well, there’s a fine line between reading up on common interests and learning their whole life story.